 Montrose county braces for flooding

-The plateau has nearly double the amount of snow water this year than in 2019.
+The Uncompahgre plateau has nearly double the amount of snow water this year than in 2019.

 About 44 inches of water is starting to make it’s way down the mountain.

-So far, officials say the flooding is contained to areas like 6355 road and Oak Grove neighborhood.
+So far, officials say the flooding is contained to areas like 6355 Road and the Oak Grove neighborhood.

 Free sand bags and sand bagging stations are available at the south-west corner of Park avenue and the Sand Juan bypass.